 From the 1920s through the 1950s Alfred P. Sloan was president, chairman and CEO of General Motors Corporation.
-His career defined successful, competitive business practices of the 20th Century that were widely emulated.
+His career defined successful business practices of the 20th Century that were widely emulated.

-In 1962, Harvard Business School Professor Alfred Chandler published the landmark book, Strategy and Structure in which he reviewed seventy of the largest corporations in America for how they dealt with a single economic problem: the effective administration of an expanding business.
+The foundation for Sloan’s success was a "2S" Business Model which was later documented by Harvard Business School Professor Alfred Chandler in his landmark book, Strategy and Structure.
+Chandler analyzed 70 of the largest corporations in America for how they dealt with a single economic problem: the effective administration of an expanding business.

 To see how you too can introduce a 21st Century "4S" Business Model into your 20th Century organization, start with the Business Model Canvas process.